shamrice/COBOL-RSS-Reader/README.md

 Console RSS reader application written in GnuCOBOL

 ## Building
 Run the shell script "build.sh" in the source directory.
+(Optional "--debug" parameter to create a debug build)

 ## Running
 * Open application in interactive mode and refresh feeds at start: